Legal December 08, 2025 11 min read 2416 views

 • Your legal compliance

-• Your ability to regain possession when needed
+• Your ability to pursue possession effectively where the law allows it

 Important: This article is for general information only and is not legal advice.

-Always seek independent legal advice or consult a specialist before starting a possession claim or serving a Section 21 notice.
+Always seek independent legal advice or consult a specialist before starting a possession claim or relying on a Section 21 notice.

 Related Articles